starvagrant/toh/toh.markdown/adreamadanceaconfession.md

 "What's libertine mean exactly?"

-"Oh, he maintained an affair with a student, after she graduated mind you.
-Never married.
-Sired two kids by her, paid her way through four more years of college and motherhood, when she really needed the money.
-Then went back to his work.
-He wasn't a deadbeat dad, and I think they were on and off again for a number of years.
-But he didn't have a family you see.
-Maybe he thought he'd do more harm than good, so he just never bothered.
-I think the arrangement was a workable one.
-But it wasn't "how things were done."
+"Oh, he maintained an affair with a student.
+It must have been after she graduated, as it was well known and he was never reprimanded for it.
+I think he may have brought her to a family event once, when I was very young.
+That didn't happen again.
+He never really spoke of her, on those few occasions we had to speak.
+I think they were happy, but he wasn't much of a "family man".
 My father was a big believer in that kind of thing.
-My brother thought it was scandalous, and worked hard to keep me away from him.
+My father thought it was scandalous, and worked hard to keep me away from him.
 But he couldn't get away with not inviting him to family functions.
-Better for him to be hateful and awkward in silence then flame famliy drama.
-I didn't see my uncle much, but he gave me a nice watering on my intellectual seeds.
+Better for him to be hateful and awkward in silence then flame famliy drama by snubbing him.
+I may not have seen my uncle much, but he gave fired my intellect all the same.
 So when I wanted to be a scholar, dad wasn't to thrilled about it.
 Everything he'd been working to avoid.
 You know that goes."

 "I know how that goes."

 "So this truth serum."
 Creed engaged her, "instinct or side effect?"

-"Instinct."

-"Clutching for trust, no matter how much you've keep something hidden in the past before?"

-"Maybe.
-Yes, that very well may be it.
-Now if you don't mind, I'd like to sleep on my bed.
+"Instinct," she sighed contentedly.
+"Now if you don't mind, I'd like to sleep on my bed.
 Sofa's right there."